mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 They are driven into the desert
  -->

-Pomri was late, naturally, but she came prepared with a lantern in hand, and a large durable bag on her back.
-When she arrived, she set down her lantern and produced a rope from the bag, tying it first around herself, then around me.
+Pomri was late, naturally, but she came prepared with a small anomin lantern in hand, and a large durable bag on her back.
+When she arrived, she produced a rope from the bag, tying it first around herself, then around me.

 "In case you fall in," she said.
-I remembered what it felt like to drown in the ocean, and I wasn't keen on doing it again.
+I remembered what it felt like to drown, and wasn't keen on doing it again.

 "Are you worried?"
 I asked as we pushed off.